-Despite this, we are still left to deal with a significant proportion of missing and noisy data.
-Rather than remove stations with weak of missing wing spread observations from the analysis, a hierarchical Bayesian model was developed to filter out noisy observations and interpolate missing wing spread data.
-In this way, time series of wing spread values were modelled for each comparative tow, then combined with vessel speeds to obtain swept area estimates.
-Uncertainty from wing spread inferences were carried through to the swept area estimate for the active trawling phase.
-The Bayesian model is presented in Appendix B. We note that trawl speed during active trawling was equated with vessel speed.
-We make this assumption based on the fact that the winches during this phase are in locked position.
-Though there may be some temporary deviations from this assumption during trawling, trawl speed will on average be very similar to vessel speed.
+Despite being able to differentiate wing spread data between the vessels, there were still a high proportion of tows with missing or noisy wingspread data.
+Rather than remove stations with weak of missing wing spread observations from the analysis, we estimated them using a hierarchical Bayesian model which we developed to filter out noisy observations and interpolate missing wing spread data.
+Accordingly, time series of wing spread values were modelled for each comparative tow, then combined with vessel speeds to obtain swept area estimates for all survey tows.
+Uncertainties from wing spread inferences were carried through to the swept area estimate for the active trawling phase wherever wing spreads were model-estimated.
+The Bayesian model is presented in Appendix B. We note that trawl speed during active trawling was assumed to be the same as the vessel speed.
+This assumption was based on the fact that the winches during this phase were in a locked position.
+Though there were likely some temporary deviations from this assumption during trawling, trawl speed was on average very similar to vessel speed.

-The second issue is the trawl swept area during the passive trawling phase.
-During this phase movement of the trawl is dictated by the forward tension on the warp cables.
-This tension is the result of the survey vessel’s speed and manoeuvers, plus the action of the trawl winch.
+The second issue pertaining to swept area estimation was extended and variable tow lengths during the passive trawling phase.
+During this phase, movement of the trawl was dictated by the forward tension on the warp cables.
+This tension was the result of the survey vessel’s speed and maneuvers, plus the action of the trawl winch.

-To calculate the trawl speed, we first assume that the survey vessel has more or less the same heading as during active trawling.
-This assumption is based on direct comparison of vessel tracks between the active and passive phases.
-We thus divide the trawl speed into two additive components: the speed of the vessel moving forward plus the speed due to the winch pulling the trawl towards the vessel.
+To calculate the trawl speed in the passive phase, we first assumed that the survey vessel had more or less the same heading as during the active trawling phase.
+This assumption was based on direct comparison of vessel tracks between the active and passive phases.
+We thus divided the trawl speed into two additive components: the speed of the vessel moving forward plus the speed due to the winch pulling the trawl towards the vessel.
 The speed due to winch action was calculated by geometrical considerations relating water depth, warp cable length and the speed of the winch, as estimated by an observed haul time for each tow.
 Details are presented in Appendix A.

-The passive phase swept area is not currently factored in the standardization of regular survey catches.
-We have included it here to see if catch differences between the two comparative vessels are due in part to differences in passive swept area.
+The passive phase swept area is not currently factored in the standardization of regular survey catches for survey biomass estimation.
+We have examined the additional component of of the passive phase here to determine if catch differences between the two comparative vessels could be affected by differences in passive phase swept area.

-The touchdown and liftoff times which define the bounds of the active and passive trawling phases are estimated via determined from a piecewise-polynomial model fit to the footrope tilt data.
-The model uses contrasting mean and variance characteristics between the descent, bottom and ascent phases to estimate transitions between the phases transitions occurred.
-Details can be found in Appendix A. The stop time dividing the two phases corresponds to the stop signal given by the chief scientist.
+The touchdown and liftoff times, which defined the bounds of the active and passive trawling phases, were estimated from a piecewise-polynomial model fit to the footrope tilt data.
+The model uses contrasting mean and variance characteristics between the descent, bottom and ascent phases to estimate times between the phases when transitions occurred.
+Details can be found in Appendix A. The stop time dividing the two phases corresponds to the stop signal given by the Chief Scientist.

 CATCH ANALYSIS